The final book in the Clockbreakers series: The End of Time arrives on May 10th!

 On her eleventh birthday, Charlie receives a key to go back in time.
-But time travel isn’t easy.
-Before she blows out her candles, Charlie rolls her wheelchair into Ancient Greece with her best friend Maria and her former best friend Trent.
+But before she blows out her candles, Charlie rolls into Ancient Greece with her best friend Maria and her former best friend Trent.
 She’s a Clockbreaker, stuck in a Greek myth, on an action-packed adventure with a mission: to save her father, and perhaps even save the world.

 There are a few things you need to know about me.
 First, my name is Charles Kleis the 15th.
 And I’m a girl.
 My dad said that the first child in the family had to be named Charles – always had been, always will be – no matter what.
 So here I am: Charles Kleis the Girl.

 Mom calls me Char.
 Dad seriously hates that.
 Everyone else calls me Charlie.